LTG Hal Moore as a Colonel in Vietnam

 Today, some eleven years after I returned from Iraq I find that we now have a President whose historical, ethical, and policy blindness is subjected to his narcissistic and paranoid personality.
 He is a man who dodged the draft, avoided military service, condemned men and women wounded. killed, or captured in combat as losers while bragging that avoiding sexually transmitted diseases in the 1980s was his Vietnam.
 Even now he is rushing a Carrier Strike Group and heavy bombers to challenge Iran for as of yet undisclosed threats to American interests in the Middle East, as well as suggesting military options to deal with the failing and flailing government of Venezuelan President Maduro.

 War is a great way to distract from other real concerns, especially if it gives the President, any President, a chance to divert attention from his own malfeasance and criminality.
 Our Republic is in danger and I do not think that the danger will soon pass.
 I only wish that it would.
+Sadly, Hal Moore passed away in February of 2017.
+If he were alive today I am sure that he would be sounding the alarm.

 So until tomorrow,